Nahuas I

 recurrent available till Age III

-After the voting, if two event receive equal votes, you decide which event is considered to have more votes
+After the voting, if 2 event receive equal votes, you decide which event is considered to have more votes

 recurrent available till Age II